 sadomasochism

-infliction by causing
+creation by causing

-pain or mental suffering
+pain or mental distress

 homosexuality

-Attraction to the faces of one's own
+Attraction to one's own person

 8.3.
 Syndromes of emotional-volitional disorders

-8.3.1. depressive syndrome
+8.3.1.
+Depressive syndrome

-manic syndrome
+Manic syndrome

 Table 8.2.
 Symptoms of manic and depressive syndromes

-Depressive triad: decreased mood ideational retardation motor retardation
+Depressive triad: decreased mood, ideational retardation, motor retardation

 pessimism

-Delusions of self-accusation, self-abasement, hypochondriacal delusions
+Delusions of self-blame, self-abasement, hypochondriacal delusions

 Manic triad: increased mood, accelerated thinking, psychomotor agitation